Native Coloradan Pete McBride has spent two decades studying the world

 with a camera.
 A self-taught photographer, filmmaker, writer, and public

-speaker, he is a Sony Artisan of Light and has traveled on assignment to over
+speaker, he is a Sony Artisan of Imagery and has traveled on assignment to over

 75 countries for the National Geographic Society, Smithsonian, Google, The Nature

 Conservancy.
 He has also spoken on stages for TEDx, The World Economic

 After a decade documenting remote expeditions from Everest to

 Antarctica, McBride decided to focus his cameras closer to home on a